 In adolescence, personal exploration and growth becomes inextricably linked to one’s study of the world around them.
 It is when children begin to make conscious decisions about their future, and it is a feat that requires both strength of character and a long-term vision.
-It is why the best American boarding schools with a legacy of excellence frame a student’s success beyond academic standards.
+It is why the best US boarding schools with a legacy of excellence frame a student’s success beyond academic standards.
 As Latin writer Publilius Syrus said, “It matters not what you are taught to be, but what you are.”

-There are three key pillars to fostering well-rounded student development in boarding and preparatory schools: character development, community spirit, and providing a college and career pathways.
+There are three key pillars to fostering well-rounded student development in boarding and preparatory schools: character development, community spirit, and providing college and career pathways.
 They build the foundation for self-driven individuals seeking improvement well beyond their high school years.
 While success may favour those who carve their own path, by placing a teenager in the right environment, parents can give them the headstart they need to conquer the journey ahead.
 These four well-reputed US boarding schools can provide just that space for your son or daughter.

 Blue Ridge School (BRS) is an all-boarding institution where boys become men of character.
 Its campus, at the foothills of the Blue Ridge Mountains of Virginia, welcomes young men from 23 states and 17 countries, between grades 9 to 12.
 At BRS, integrity and character education lay the foundation for growth based on the school’s Code of Conduct, where respect and a sense of responsibility are nurtured in every student.